Dichotomy of heavy and light pairs of holes in the $t-J$ model: MPS simulations

 \subsection{Convergence}

-We calculate the real-time and -space rotational Green's function based on the singlet pair operator Eq.~\eqref{eq:singlet} using time-dependent matrix product states.
+We calculate the real-time and -space rotational Green's function based on the singlet pair operator, Eq.(3) of the main text, using time-dependent matrix product states.
 The time evolution used for the rotational spectra shown in the main text is calculated using the $W^{(II)}$ method \cite{Zaletel2015} with a time step of $dt = 0.02/J$.
 The resulting real-space and real-time Green's function is shown in Fig.~\ref{fig:convergence} for different bond dimensions $\chi$ (increasing opacity corresponds to increasing bond dimension) for two exemplary distances.

-We then perform a Fourier transform to momentum space to obtain $\mathcal{G}_{\rm rot}^{(m_4)}(\vec{k},t)$, Eq.~\eqref{eq:rotationalGF}.
+We then perform a Fourier transform to momentum space to obtain $\mathcal{G}_{\rm rot}^{(m_4)}(\vec{k},t)$, Eq.(5) of the main text.
 Subsequently, perform a linear prediction in order to extend our time signal beyond the computationally accessible regime \cite{Barthel2009}.
 Finally, the time signal is multiplied by a Gaussian envelope $w(t) = \exp \left[ -0.5 (t \sigma_\omega)^2 \right]$, where $\sigma_\omega = \sigma/T_\text{max}$.
 The Fourier transformed signal, i.e. the resulting spectral function, is shown for different choices of the width of the Gaussian envelope in Fig.~\ref{fig:gaussian}.

 As can be seen in Fig.~\ref{fig:gaussian}, the finite evolution time leads to some artifacts in the Fourier transformed signal, in particular some negative values of the spectral function.
 Increasing $\sigma_\omega$ leads to broader peaks, but also suppresses the sharp cutoff from the finite evolution time more effectively, thus reducing the un-physical negative signal.